Axway/open-banking-docs/content/en/docs/Overview/solution.md

 To clarify the purpose of each building block:

 * **Developer Experience** is all about **engagement**.
 Giving developers what they need, when they need it is critical by putting the tools in their hands that will make their applications a success.
-Amplify Marketplace delivers a set of features to productize APIs in a storefront where APIs are published as products that are discoverable and available for both internal and external consumption.
+Amplify Engage delivers a set of features to productize APIs in a storefront where APIs are published as products that are discoverable and available for both internal and external consumption.
 * The rationale for **Open Banking APIs** is twofold:
     * Your organization needs to achieve **compliance** with local standards by providing the APIs dictated by open banking regulations.
     * You want to **take advantage of demand in the market** by exposing open APIs that provide data or services that make your organization unique and therefore attractive to consumers of those services.